Duality via convolution of W-algebras: Relative semi-infinite cohomology

-and grading given by that of $\semi(\g)$.
-The cohomology $\semicoh{\bullet}(\g,M)$ is called the semi-infinite cohomology of $\widehat{\g}$ with coefficients in $M$.
-In this paper, we consider a relative version, which assigns the cohomology of the following subcomplex:
+and a grading given by that of $\semi$.
+The cohomology $\semicoh{\bullet}(\g,M)$ is called the semi-infinite cohomology of $\widehat{\g}$ with coefficients in $M$ \cite{Fe, FGZ}.
+In the below, we will consider a relative version, called \emph{the relative semi-infinite cohomology}, which assigns the cohomology of the following subcomplex: